greenplum-db/pgbouncer/README.md

 By default, c-ares is used if it can be found.
 Its use can be forced with `configure --with-cares` or disabled with `--without-cares`.
-If c-ares is not used (not found or disabled), then Libevent is used.
+If c-ares is not used (not found or disabled), then specify `--with-udns` to pick udns, else Libevent is used.
 Specify `--disable-evdns` to disable the use of Libevent's evdns and fall back to a libc-based implementation.

 PAM authentication
 ------------------